Keyboard shortcuts

 I found a bug, how do I report it?

-You can just send me an e-mail, the details are on my homepage.
+If you want, you can send me an e-mail, the details are on my homepage.

 Past that, I can’t commit to an SLA, since my job takes up most of my time.